Photodynamic therapy: Cancer

-The FDA has approved photodynamic therapy to treat: actinic keratosis, advanced cutaneous T-cell lymphoma, Barrett esophagus, basal cell skin cancer, esophageal (throat) cancer, non-small cell lung cancer, squamous cell skin cancer (Stage 0).
-Photodynamic therapy is also used to relieve symptoms of some cancers, including: esophageal cancer when it blocks the throat and non-small cell lung cancer when it blocks the airways.
+The FDA has approved photodynamic therapy to treat actinic keratosis, advanced cutaneous T-cell lymphoma, Barrett esophagus, basal cell skin cancer, esophageal (throat) cancer, non-small cell lung cancer, and squamous cell skin cancer (Stage 0).
+Photodynamic therapy is also used to relieve symptoms of some cancers, including esophageal cancer when it blocks the throat and non-small cell lung cancer when it blocks the airways.

-When cells that have absorbed photosensitizers are exposed to a specific wavelength of light, the photosensitizer produces a form of oxygen, called an oxygen radical, that kills them.Photodynamic therapy (PDT) may also damage blood vessels in the tumor, which prevents it from receiving the blood it needs to keep growing.
+When cells that have absorbed photosensitizers are exposed to a specific wavelength of light, the photosensitizer produces a form of oxygen, called an oxygen radical, that kills them.
+Photodynamic therapy (PDT) may also damage blood vessels in the tumor, which prevents it from receiving the blood it needs to keep growing.
 PDT may trigger the immune system to attack tumor cells, even in other areas of the body.

-PDT is a minimally invasive treatment that is used to treat many conditions including: acne, psoriasis, age related macular degeneration, and several cancers such as skin, lung, brain, mesothelioma, bladder, bile-duct, esophageal, and head and neck cancers.
+PDT is a minimally invasive treatment that is used to treat many conditions including acne, psoriasis, age related macular degeneration, and several cancers such as skin, lung, brain, mesothelioma, bladder, bile-duct, esophageal, and head and neck cancers.

-How photodynamic therapy treats cancer: When cells that have absorbed photosensitizers are exposed to a specific wavelength of light, the photosensitizer produces an oxygen radical, that kills them.

-Photodynamic therapy may also damage blood vessels in the tumor, which prevents it from receiving the blood it needs to keep growing.
-PDT may trigger the immune system to attack tumor cells, even in other areas of the body.

 In February 2019, medical scientists announced that iridium attached to albumin, creating a photosensitized molecule, can penetrate cancer cells and, after being irradiated with light, destroy the cancer cells.